 Journal.
 Paint.
-Dance.
 Break out the tools and get crafty.
-Whatever you do, do it unto the Lord (Colossians 3:23), as your expression of love for Him.
+Let your activity be an expression of your love for God.
+Whatever you do, do it unto the Lord (Colossians 3:23).

 >>Deuteronomy 6:5: “You shall love the Lord your God with all your heart and with all your soul and with all your might.”